 Melting cheesy goodness inside and crispy potato crunch outside – these potato cheese balls are match made in heaven!

 This recipe of potato cheese balls is really special for many reasons, one reason being they are insanely delish and the other reason is I used my homemade sour cream in it!
 I can’t tell you how much I love using my homemade ingredients for creating a real-time dish which was so loved by all.
-It’s definitely worth a try to make sour cream at home – it’s super cheap and super yummy!
+It’s definitely worth a try to make sour cream at home; sour cream is always super yummy as we all know but making it at home has the added advantage of this great tasting sour cream being super cheap!
+And when you make a moderately large batch, it will last you for a good 15 to 18 days.
+How cool is that?
+You can use your own homemade sour cream in not only this potato cheese balls but also in various other dishes like this creamy potato salad or grilled chicken salad or you can whip up this insanely delish chocolate Bundt cake!

-The potato balls are full of all crazy goodness – the chicken sausage which, I believe, enhances the taste of any dish, which it was added to, by way too many times.
-This was no exception too!
+The potato cheese balls are full of all crazy goodness.
+The crispy outer coating makes them look very tempting; I suggest you to use panko breadcrumbs if you have it handy.
+I used regular breadcrumbs since my panko stock was over ☹.
+After starting to use panko, it’s difficult to survive without it as this Japanese style breadcrumbs add way more crispiness and taste than the regular version.
+Addition of chicken sausage which, I believe, enhances the taste of any dish by way too many times was no exception in this one too!
 Another great alternative of sausages could be some crispy fried crushed bacon mixed into the potato mixture.
 Sour cream adds the right amount of tartness which compliments the mild sharpness of the green onion.
 All in all, it’s really a match made in heaven where many flavors come together to get to that final perfect result!
 A sure winner I must say!

 - Cooked potato – 4, medium, peeled and halved